adamfeuer/ADS129x-tools/README.md

 * VERSION - reports the driver version
 * LEDON - turns on the Arduino Due onboard LED.
 * LEDOFF - turns off the Arduino Due onboard LED.
+* BASE64 - RDATA/RDATAC commands will encode data in base64.
+* HEX - RDATA/RDATAC commands will encode data in hex.
+* HELP - prints a list of available commands.

+Commands can be given in lower or upper case.

-See the chip datasheet for more information.
+See the chip datasheet for more information about configuring the ADS129x and reading data from it.

 Connecting the ADS1298-breakout board to an Arduino Due